 - 1. Satisfactorily complete the program of courses prescribed for his/her major - Earn credits in prescribed mathematics, communications, and thinking/reasoning courses or pass proficiency examinations in these subjects - 3.
 Earn nine (9) credits total by selecting one 3-credit general elective course from each of the three areas: Humanities, Natural Sciences, Social Sciences - 4.
-Earn a cumulative GPA of at least 2.0 - If in Administration of Justice, earn a "C" or better in prescribed major courses - 6.
-If in Nursing, earn a "C" or better in prescribed courses - 7.If in Information Technology, earn a "C" or better in all prescribed major ICS/ITS courses - 8.
-All other majors not mentioned above, earn at least a 2.0 GPA in major courses - 9.
+Earn a cumulative GPA of at least 2.0 in HawCC courses - 5.
+Earn at least a 2.0 GPA in major courses - 6.
 Earn his/her final 12 semester hours at HawCC